 This guide breaks down what search optimization is, the importance of SEO for sustainable growth and lead generation, and how to implement best practices so that your brand is more discoverable than ever online.
 Curious how your website is doing in search?
 Request an SEO audit from our team here!

 SEO is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
-A higher ranking when someone searches a term in your industry increases your brand’s visibility online.
-This, in turn, gives you more opportunities to convert qualified prospects into customers.
+A higher rank when someone searches a term in your industry increases your brand’s visibility online.
+The increase in visibility will drive more organic traffic to your site, and this, in turn, gives you more opportunities to convert qualified prospects into customers.
 When done correctly, SEO can help your brand stand above others as a trustworthy company and further improve the user’s experience with your brand and website.

 Visibility and Rankings

 When searching for a service or product online, users are more likely to choose one of the top five suggestions that the search engine shows them.
 After all, while Google may return thousands upon thousands of search results for any given term, the vast majority of searchers never make it past the first page, and more than 25% of people click the first search result they see.
 SEO helps you rank higher in search results and garner more visibility online, making potential customers more likely to click over to your site and convert.

 Even if users don’t visit and convert now, simply populating in the rankings will make users more familiar with your brand.
 In the future, they’re more likely to remember your brand name the next time they’re interested in associated products and services, and they may search for you directly.